elstondsouza/Elstons-blog/content/posts/digital.md

 This is because most [digital transformation initiatives fail](https://www.forbes.com/sites/forbestechcouncil/2018/03/13/why-digital-transformations-fail-closing-the-900-billion-hole-in-enterprise-strategy/#2d90104d7b8b), at a very sobering failure rate of 70% in 2018.
-Add a global pandemic on top of that and \"Houston, we have a problem!\".
+Add a global pandemic on top of that and "Houston, we have a problem!".
 There is clearly a lot that goes into the success of a digital transformation.
 However, from the digital strategy and digital marketing perspective, a lot SMB\'s actions do leaves a lot left to be desired.